-- Final Agreement Execution - The deed is read out and upon agreement and fulfilment by the parties of all terms and conditions, signature is carried out;
+The deed is read out and upon agreement and fulfilment by the parties of all terms and conditions, signature is carried out;

-- Final Agreement Signature – this usually takes place at the lawyer/notary office or at the bank if a loan/mortgage is required;
+This usually takes place at the lawyer/notary office or at the bank if a loan/mortgage is required;

-- Payment of Balance Price – the pending price balance (purchase price less any deposit) is usually paid during this same time when signature takes place, however, if the parties agree, a specific time can be stipulated for the transfer of the balance price;
+the pending price balance (purchase price less any deposit) is usually paid during this same time when signature takes place, however, if the parties agree, a specific time can be stipulated for the transfer of the balance price;

-- Contract Registration - the contract of loan and purchase is then registered by the Notary, who then registers the deed, with any applicable hypothecs and privileges with the Public Registry and Land Registry.
+the contract of loan and purchase is then registered by the Notary, who then registers the deed, with any applicable hypothecs and privileges with the Public Registry and Land Registry.

 Arcus assists its clients in all this process.
 It is also our role to plug in any other expert required for a smooth transaction to take place.
 Investing in a property or finding a home is much more than a tick-the-box process and it is our role to enlighten our clients on all the forks and side-turns along the path as well as supporting them from beginning to the end of such life-changing quest.